 Todd Hirsch is an internationally renowned economist, keynote speaker, and author whose research and work focuses on enhancing adaptability in an ever-changing world.
 Having had a front row seat to key issues transforming the global economy for the past 25 years, he delivers dynamic, clear-eyed talks on adaptability, creativity, and resilience to help industry and business leaders prepare for a future that is volatile, uncertain, complex, and ambiguous.

 An economist by training, Hirsch is currently the Director of Energy Transition Centre, an incubator of tech startups focused on navigating our path toward net-zero carbon.
 Prior to this, he served as VP and chief economist for ATB Financial for 15 years, taught economics at the University of Calgary and the University of Alberta, and worked in the research department of the Bank of Canada.

 In recognition of his work, Hirsch has received the Queen Elizabeth II Platinum and Diamond Jubilee Medals, the University of Alberta’s Alumni Honour Award, and an honorary degree from Mount Royal University.
 He has also spoken to hundreds of business audiences across the United States and Canada, and international audiences from Venezuela to Dublin.

-Hirsch is the author of four books.
-His latest, Spiders in COVID Space: Adapting During and After the Pandemic, captures the inspiring and compelling stories of businesses and not-for-profits that reinvented themselves during the pandemic.
-For three seasons, he was also the host of the podcast, The Future Of, where he explored what the future might look like for work, communities, art and culture, leadership, and other compelling topics.
-The podcast won a national award in 2021.
+The author of four books, Hirsch’s latest, Spiders in COVID Space: Adapting During and After the Pandemic, shares the inspiring and compelling stories of businesses and not-for-profits that reinvented themselves during the pandemic.